List of Black Flag band members: Henry Rollins

-Henry Rollins had been the lead singer of the Washington, D.C., based hardcore punk band State of Alert.
+Henry Rollins had been the lead singer of the Washington, D.C.–based hardcore punk band State of Alert.
 He had befriended several members of the band and had invited them to crash at his house during their East Coast tour at one point.
 When Cadena moved to rhythm guitar from vocals, the band hired on Rollins to perform lead vocal duties.
 After Black Flag broke up in 1986, Rollins, who had already begun a spoken word solo career, founded his own band Rollins Band.
 Since 2006, Rollins has mostly left the music industry, and has focused his career on his spoken word performances, acting in films and on television, and as a television presenter.

 Mike Vallely

-Vallely was friends with Ginn during the years when Black Flag was not a performing band, and had sung with the band during a 2003 reunion show.
+Vallely was friends with Ginn during the years when Black Flag was not a performing band and had sung with the band during a 2003 reunion show.
 When the band reformed in 2013, Ron Reyes was their vocalist for the first several months.
-Reyes was fired mid-performance during a November, 2013 show in Australia, and Vallely was invited on stage to finish the set.
-He has been with the band ever since.
-Besides singing with Black Flag, Vallely is a professional skateboarder and singer with a number of other punk bands.
+Reyes was fired mid-performance during a November 2013 show in Australia, and Vallely was invited on stage to finish the set.
+He remained with the band until January 2025, making him the longest-tenured vocalist in the band's history.
+Vallely is also a professional skateboarder and singer with a number of other punk bands.

+Max Zanelly

+Max Zanelly joined as the band's current vocalist in 2025.
+She is the only female lead vocalist in the band's history, as well as only the second ever woman to join the band following bassist Kira Roessler in 1983.